 When you receive applicants for a job or search local caregivers, closely review their experience, education, certifications, and hourly rate.

 See what other Sittercity parents who’ve hired a particular caregiver in the past have to say.
 Their insight about a caregiver’s performance and personality can help you decide if someone is a good fit for your family.

 Run Basic Background Checks

 It is important to know that background checks are not automatically run on caregivers.
-So once you have a short list of candidates, we recommend you run a Basic Background Check on each one.
-This preliminary check will search county court records to see if their names appear.
-If a candidate does not pass this part of the screening process, we’ll remove them from the site for the safety of all Sittercity families.
+So, once you have a short list of candidates, we recommend you run a Basic Background Check on each one.
+This preliminary check will search various court databases to see if their names appear.
+If a candidate does not pass this part of the screening process, we’ll remove them from the website.
+Read more details about what each background check covers.

 2. Interview candidates to identify your top picks